klaxons1/Microsoft-Device-Emulator/README.md

+It's reupload I made in 2021 from official Microsoft site.
+I did nothing but put zlib and libpng libraries.
 # What is the Device Emulator?
 The Device Emulator is a software simulation of a CPU and motherboard, that runs the Windows CE and Windows Mobile operating systems.
 The emulator is a single Windows .EXE file that contains:
 A CPU emulator that executes the ARM instruction set by JIT-compiling to x86